Trump doles out blame for health care bill failure

 Moran and Lee were not at the dinner.

+The health care bill that failed in the Senate Monday night, however, only needed 51 votes to pass, because it was being considered under a budget reconciliation process.
+That process would have allowed the bill to be pushed through with just a simple majority.

+McConnell and other Republican senators have said previously they would not ever support lowering the threshold for legislative votes.
+Republicans did change Senate rules to eliminate the filibuster for Supreme Court nominees earlier this year so they could approve Trump's nominee, Neil Gorsuch, along party lines.

-The senior administration official admitted Tuesday that Trump had known the Senate bill was in “perilous” condition by Monday evening, adding that the White House had been floating a new plan — to repeal Obamacare now and replace it later — for quite some time.
+Meanwhile, a senior administration official admitted Tuesday that Trump had known the Senate health care bill was in “perilous” condition by Monday evening, adding that the White House had been floating a new plan — to repeal Obamacare now and replace it later — for quite some time.

 On Monday night, McConnell, after acknowledging he didn’t have the votes for the measure, echoed that message, saying the Senate would instead vote on a full repeal of Obamacare, with two years before the repeal goes into effect to allow time to create a new system.